WebAssembly/wasi-blobstore/blobstore.wit.md

   // closes the write stream
   close: func() -> result<_,Error>

-  // flushes the write stream.
-If close has been called, returns error.
-  flush: func() -> result<_, Error>
 }

 // A read stream for retrieving an object (or object region) from blob store